matkoniecz/quick-beautiful/README.md

 Programming exercises - tutorial materials for work with a beginner.
 I am searching for exercises that can be solved with a simple code and give properly impressive results.
+Results that may be shown to mother/brother/daughter/friend and will impress them.

 Code in this repository is a mix of notes, used ideas and materials left as a feedback for the future.